This post is also available in: Svenska

 All infants who may have been infected, should have antibiotics

-Antibiotics are most effective against whooping cough if they are taken at the very beginning of the infection, before you get any symptoms e.g. before the coughing starts.
-There is a special antibiotic called Ery-Max (erythromycin) that children receive.
+Antibiotics are most effective if they are taken at the very beginning of the infection, before symptoms arise i.e. before the coughing starts.
+There is a special antibiotic called Ery-Max (erythromycin) that children can take.
 Ordinary penicillin does not help.
 Unfortunately though, Ery-Max can have a lot of gastrointestinal side effects.
 But a screaming baby with a stomach ache for ten days is so much better than a baby with whooping cough.

 Vaccine against whooping cough

-Whooping cough vaccine is included in the general vaccination program.
+The whooping cough vaccine is included in the general vaccination program.
 It is a truly life-saving vaccine.
-Babies who have received a dose of the vaccine can get the disease, but they will survive.
+Babies who have received a dose of the vaccine can still get the disease, but they will survive.

 Many adults lack the protection against whooping cough, and can infect infants

-In addition, there was a period in the 1980s when people did not vaccinate against whooping cough in Sweden due to suspicions that the old whooping cough vaccine (so-called whole cell vaccine) had given severe side effects in some infants.
+In addition, there was a period in the 1980s when people did not vaccinate against whooping cough in Sweden due to suspicions that the old version of the vaccine (so-called whole cell vaccine) had given severe side effects in some infants.

-Wooping cough (pertussis) vaccine for pregnant women protects infants against whooping cough
+Whooping cough (pertussis) vaccine for pregnant women protects infants against the disease

-The whooping cough vaccine for pregnant women protects the infant in two ways.
+Giving the vaccine to pregnant women protects the infant in two ways.
 One, the mother forms antibodies that are transmitted via the placenta to the newborn baby.
 And two, the mother herself receives protection and does not risk becoming ill and infecting the child when it is a newborn.

 Breastfeeding does not provide any protection against whooping cough.